tableau/TabMon/README.md

 ## How do I analyze results from TabMon?

 The best way is to explore your results in Tableau!
-A [sample workbook](https://github.com/tableau/TabMon/releases/download/v1.1/TabMonWorkbook.twb) has been created with some example dashboards & views to get you started.
+A [sample workbook](https://github.com/tableau/TabMon/blob/master/TabMon/Resources/Sample%20Workbooks) is included that contains some example dashboards & views to get you started.

 ## What do I need to build TabMon from source?